-Carla McEnery is a Provisional Psychologist and PhD candidate (Clinical Psychology) based at the Brain and Psychological Sciences Research Centre (BPsyC), Swinburne University of Technology, Melbourne, Australia.
-Her particular research areas of interest and expertise include; schizophrenia-spectrum disorders (first-episode psychosis specifically); in addition to the assessment and treatment of social anxiety disorder and social anxiety symptomatology.
-Other areas of interest and expertise include the assessment and treatment of anxiety and mood disorders; addressing mental-health related stigma (affective and cognitive consequences of shame); mindfulness and the use of media in psychosocial interventions.
-Carla previously completed a Bachelor of Psychological Science (First class Hons) at La Trobe University, Melbourne and has also completed studies in a wide range of disciplines including Philosophy, English Literature and Psychoanalysis.
-Prior to commencing her studies and ultimately changing her career path, Carla McEnery held a number of project management based jobs within the Financial Services and IT industries.
+Carla McEnery is a Provisional Psychologist and final year PhD candidate (Clinical Psychology) based at the Centre of Mental Health (CMH), Swinburne University of Technology, Melbourne, Australia.
+Carla’s PhD is conducted in collaboration with Orygen, the National Centre of Excellence in Youth Mental Health, Melbourne, Australia and examines the clinical presentation and treatment of co-morbid social anxiety disorder (SAD) in first-episode psychosis.
+Specifically, Carla worked collaboratively with the eOrygen team to develop and pilot test a novel moderated online social therapy that utilizes graphic comics to treat co-morbid SAD in young individuals with a first-episode psychosis diagnosis.
+Carla is currently undertaking her final clinical placement within the Early Psychosis Prevention and Intervention Centre at Orygen Youth Mental Health, Melbourne, Australia.
+Her research and clinical areas of interest overlap and include: schizophrenia-spectrum disorders (first-episode psychosis), in addition to the assessment and treatment of SAD and social anxiety symptomatology.
+Other areas of interest and expertise include the assessment and treatment of anxiety and mood disorders, addressing mental-health related stigma (affective and cognitive consequences of shame), mindfulness and development of online psychosocial interventions.
+Carla previously completed a Bachelor of Psychological Science (First class Hons) at La Trobe University, Melbourne, Australia and has also completed studies in a wide range of disciplines including Philosophy, English Literature and Psychoanalysis.
+Prior to commencing her studies and ultimately changing her career path, Carla McEnery held a number of project management roles within the Financial Services and IT industries.

 Carla McEnery appraises a new study that asks: are social and communication difficulties a risk factor for the development of social anxiety?[read the full story...]